COLUMBUS DUI DEFENSE

 If you were pulled over in Columbus and charged with a DUI, it is likely your charges will be brought in either the Franklin County Municipal Court or in one of the Mayor’s Courts around Columbus.
 Either way, speaking with an experienced Columbus DUI attorney is essential.

 SHOULD I HIRE A COLUMBUS DUI ATTORNEY TO HELP WITH MY DUI?

 A DUI in Ohio is a very serious charge — even for a first offense.
 Penalties could include mandatory jail time, fines, loss of your driver’s license as well as other consequences to your employment.
-With so much at stake, we recommend to everyone facing a Columbus DUI charge that you at least speak with a Columbus DUI attorney.
+With so much at stake, we recommend to anyone facing a Columbus DUI charge that they at least speak with a Columbus DUI attorney about their options.

 Many attorneys (including our firm) provide free initial consultations.
 You should at the very least speak with an attorney so that you understand the potential penalties you are facing and your possible options going forward.
 Even if you don’t decide to hire a Columbus DUI attorney, it is at the very least empowering to know your options in court.

 CAN I LOOK UP MY COLUMBUS DUI CASE ONLINE?

 Yes.
 If your case was filed in the Franklin County Municipal Court, you can look up your case record online here.
 Just type in your information and the website should pull up the court docket in your case.
 This will let you know the status of your case, whether a warrant has been issued and any other relevant facts about your case.
 There can be some legalese.
 If you have any questions, you can always call one of our Columbus DUI attorneys at (614) 361-2804.

 SHOULD I JUST GO TO COURT ON MY OWN AND PLEAD NO CONTEST?